Vrexira/v-package-explorer/README.md

 <br><br>

 ## Encryption and Security
+The AES encryption modes used in combination with the Argon2 key derivation function provide a formidable defense against potential threats.
+The integration of Argon2 for key derivation further fortifies the security, making the V Package Explorer a reliable and robust solution for protecting data.

+### AES Modes
-V Package Explorer ensures the security of your package contents by using the following encryption and key derivation mechanisms:
+The V Package Explorer ensures the security of your package contents by using the following encryption modes:

-- **Encryption Algorithm**: AES-GCM (Advanced Encryption Standard-Galois/Counter Mode)
-- **Key Derivation Function**: Argon2 (Memory-Hard Password Hashing)
+- **AES-GCM**: Strong encryption with authentication, ensuring data integrity and confidentiality.
+- **AES-CTR**: Fast encryption, allowing parallel processing, but does not provide built-in authentication.
+- **AES-CBC**: Basic encryption, slower due to sequential processing and requires a padding scheme for irregular length data.

+### Argon2
+The Argon2 key derivation function is used to securely derive the encryption key from a user-provided passphrase.
+The memory-hardness property of Argon2 makes it resistant to various attacks, including brute-force and dictionary attacks.
 - **Cryptographic Key Size**: 256 bits (32 bytes)
 - **Initialization Vector (IV) Size**: 96 bits (12 bytes)

-The Argon2 key derivation function is used to securely derive the encryption key from a user-provided passphrase.
-The memory-hardness property of Argon2 makes it resistant to various attacks, including brute-force and dictionary attacks.

 <br><br>

 ## Data Compressor
-VPK now includes a Compressor, which can significantly reduce the file sizes of VPK packages.
-By default, it uses `Zstandard` as the compression method, which can reduce file sizes by up to 50% compared to uncompressed VPKs.
+The V Package Explorer includes a compressor, which can significantly reduce the file sizes of VPK packages.

-### Methods
-The Compressor class provides two static methods:
-- `deflate(data, compression_mode)`: Compresses the given data using the specified compression mode.
-- `inflate(compressed_data, compression_mode)`: Decompresses the given compressed data using the specified compression mode.
+The compression methods are varying based on the trade-off between compression speed and file size reduction.

 ### Modes
 The following compression modes are available: